Apricot-ale/Apricots-MW-NVG-VFX/README.md

 # Usage

 You can change phosphor tube in CBA setting listed under "Apricot's NVG VFX" with four types.
-Green Phosphor (Default)	Addon's default.
+*Green Phosphor (Default)	Addon's default.
 Green-Greens. aka-Disabled.
-Hybrid	It's Green than MW type.
-My man say'd "this one is real!" but I'm not.
-Modern Warfare	I think this one is real Modern Warfare Colorset.
+*Modern Warfare	I think this one is real Modern Warfare Colorset.
 I like it.
-White Phosphor	The Origin.
+*White Phosphor	The Origin.
 Fat_Lurch's White Phosphor.

 See youtube video that uploaded by BluFalconActual for explain.
 [Youtube](https://www.youtube.com/watch?v=TKvn5cqhjD4)

 # Note

-Servers can whitelist the addon but individual users can change and disable it if desired.
+*Servers can whitelist the addon but individual users can change and disable it if desired.
-The mod has been tested in SP and on dedicated.
+*The mod has been tested in SP and on dedicated.
-Works fine at client side.
+*Works fine at client side.
-Server key is available.
+*Server key is available.

 # Author